 Come prepared

 If you’re staying at the beach for a few hours, or maybe even the whole day, it’s important to make sure the dog can get some shade.
-If you’re not sure whether there are shaded areas where you’re going or not, bring a parasol or a small beach tent where the dog can relax during the hottest hours of the day.
+If you’re not sure whether there are shaded areas where you’re going or not, bring a beach umbrella or a small beach tent where the dog can relax during the hottest hours of the day.
+And don’t forget to pack an easy-to-travel dog bed so they can rest in comfort after a hard day’s play in the sand and surf.

 Before you leave